fahmindra/DeepLearning.AI-Specialization-Course/README.md

 # DeepLearning.AI Specialization Course
-This repository contains learning materials from some specialization course of DeepLearning.AI
+This repository contains learning materials from some DeepLearning.AI specialization course

 DeepLearning.AI is an education technology company that is empowering the global workforce to build an AI-powered future through world-class education, hands-on training, and a collaborative community.